Nine ways to improve your university course pages

 Or does the way you talk about your courses on your website feel a bit cobbled together somehow, or not thought about enough?

-Or (even worse) could your course entries potentially be putting good candidates off?
+Or (even worse) could your course descriptions potentially be putting good candidates off?

 If you fall into the second or third camp, this post is for you.

-We’ve pulled together ideas we’ve gleaned from working on hundreds of course entries for leading unis.
+We’ve pulled together ideas we’ve gleaned from working on hundreds of course pages for leading unis.

 What have we learnt along the way?